Politically Exposed Person's Automated Background Check

 3. Artificial Intelligence (AI) and Machine Learning (ML): AI and ML technologies enhance the capability to detect complex patterns and anomalies in PEP-related transactions, improving the overall screening process.

-Challenges in PEP Screening in India
+Challenges In PEP Screening In India

 1. Data Availability: Limited access to comprehensive and up-to-date data can hinder the effectiveness of PEP screening.